American Numismatic Society Archives

 The current ANS logo.

 In 2004 the ANS established a centralized archive when it was preparing to move to its location in Lower Manhattan.
-The mission of the Archives is to serve as a centralized resource for historical information about the Society.
+The mission of the Archives is to serve as a centralized resource for historical information about the Society and as a repository for the important archival materials it acquires.
 The ANS Archives fulfills this mission by:

-- Collecting, preserving, and making accessible the historical records of the Society.
+- Collecting, preserving, and making accessible the historical records of the Society and the archival materials that it acquires

-- Using these records to promote to key audiences the Society's heritage of success.
+- Using these materials to promote the Society to key audiences

 In short, the ANS Archives serves as the Society's "institutional memory."